While marijuana is becoming legalized in more and more areas, other recreational drugs are starting to come under increased scrutiny.

 Are Poppers Dangerous?

 While the risk of dependence is low, poppers are not without their risks.
-The potential adverse effects associated with poppers can vary from mild allergic reactions to life-threatening methemoglobinemia, which is when there are abnormal amounts of hemoglobin in the blood.
+The associated with poppers can vary from mild allergic reactions to life-threatening methemoglobinemia, which is when there are abnormal amounts of hemoglobin in the blood.

 One major concern is how poppers interact with other drugs.
 For example, Viagra, Cialis, and other erectile drugs, when coupled with poppers, can create an unsafe drop in blood pressure.